bluesky-social/atproto-website/README.md

   Failures are non-blocking — the post still saves and a warning shows.
 Once published, the front matter shows the record's `at://` URI with **Copy** and **pdsls ↗** buttons.
+- **Bluesky post URL:** sits with the standard.site record, above its **Publish** button, and only appears once the post exists — there is no thread to link to before the post is published.
+Paste the URL and Save: the save writes it to the MDX header *and* republishes the record, which is what stores the thread as the record's `bskyPostRef` and makes the discussion appear on the live page **without a site rebuild**.
+Clearing the field removes the header line outright rather than leaving it empty.
+A post that never gets a URL never gets a ref and shows no discussion section at all — declining to add one is how you opt a post out.
+See [Bluesky Discussion Component](#bluesky-discussion-component) for how the page finds it, and for why *removing* a discussion takes an extra step.
 - **Delete** does not retract an already-published standard.site record, same as the CLI.